Keeping your data safe and secure is a huge responsibility and a top priority for us at SimpleLogin.

 SimpleLogin uses a strict DMARC policy that rejects emails that fail the SPF or DKIM check.

-In addition to the above standards, SimpleLogin mail servers also implement the following recommended standards:
+In addition to the measures and precautions stated above, SimpleLogin mail servers also implement the following standards:

 Database & File Storage

-Currently our database and file storage system are hosted in AWS Paris datacenter.
-The database is using Postgresql, is encrypted at rest and backed up everyday.
+Our database uses Postgresql to store and encrypt user data at rest and are backed up everyday.
 Backups older than 7 days are deleted.
-The database is only accessible from our mail and web servers.
+The database is only accessible from our mail and servers.
+Nobody but us has access to our database.

-File storage is based on S3 which is used to store user profile pictures and temporary bounced emails.
-The bounced emails are deleted after 7 days.
+For file storage we use AWS S3 which is used to store user profile pictures and temporary bounced emails.
+All bounced emails are deleted after 7 days.